bgoonz/BGOONZ_BLOG_2.0/notes/docs/Gatsb ConfigAPI.md

 ### [](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/#mixed-plugins)Mixed plugins

 You can add plugins with and without options in the same array.
-Your site’s config file could look like this:
+Your site's config file could look like this:

 ```
 module.exports = {  plugins: [    `gatsby-transform-plugin`,    {      resolve: `gatsby-plugin-name`,      options: {        optionA: true,        optionB: `Another option`,      },    },  ],}